knurling-rs/knurling-session-20q4/src/sessions/user_input_advanced.md

 An example of this implementation to this point can be found here: [7_temp_convert_button_noisy.rs](https://github.com/knurling-rs/knurling-sessions-20q4/blob/main/src/bin/7_temp_convert_button_noisy.rs).

-A first step is to define the behaviour we want to see a bit more detailed.
+A first step is to define the behavior we want to see a bit more detailed.
 Let's look at three components.

 ## State of the button out of human perspective
 A button can be in four states: